simpleloop/simple-docker-backup/README.md

 Environment File

-    BACKUP_NAME=thenameforthebackup   # The name of the backup BACKUP_ENCRYPTION_PASSWORD=thebackuppassword   # backups are encrypted using openssl
+    BACKUP_NAME=thenameforthebackup   # The name of the backup BACKUP_DATA_MOUNT_VOLUME=/data    # folder that contains the data to backup in the container mounted via -v /backup/dir:/data/
+    BACKUP_ENCRYPTION_PASSWORD=thebackuppassword   # backups are encrypted using openssl
     # SLACK
     BACKUP_SLACK_USERNAME=backupuser    # The username to display along with the notification